 How to Prepare External Factor Evaluation Matrix (EFE Matrix)

-The process of development of External factor Evaluation Matrix is completed in the five steps which are as follow.
+The process of development of the External factor Evaluation Matrix is completed in the five steps which are as follows.

 - Listing of Key External Factors (10-20):

 All those factors which can affect the External Factor Evaluation matrix are listed in this step.
 Two points should be kept in mind while listing these key external factors which are the treats & opportunities.

 - Assigning of Weight to Each (0 to 1.0):